Savings that work harder with a

 Will I have to pay any charges with the Lifetime ISA?

-There’s an Annual Management Charge to pay, which covers the cost of managing the LISA for you.
-This is initially set at 1.25% of the value of your Lifetime ISA, and will be deducted before any annual bonuses are added to the plan.
+There’s an annual management charge to pay, which covers the cost of managing the LISA for you.
+This is 2% of the value of your Lifetime ISA and will be deducted before any annual bonuses are added to the plan.

 What happens if I decide not to use my LISA to buy a home or for retirement?